nutellayan/cwWorld/use-cases/use-case-1.md

 ### Goal in Context

-*As an employee, I need to generate a report on all the countries in the world organised by largest population to smallest, with the top 60 countries presented as the final result.*
+*As an employer, I want to generate a report listing all countries in the world sorted by population.*

 ### Scope